chuck0222/atariRL/README.md

+  --total-timesteps Number - This is how many steps the model should train, default set to 500, 000 steps --capture-video True - This is whether to capture a video while training, default is set to False --load "Saved_Model" - This is whether or not to load a model saved and run already, default is an empty String --track True - This is whether or not to track your model progress and logs into a seperate folder Add these arguments after AtariPPO.py if to be used:
-  --total-timesteps Number - This is how many steps the model should train, default set to 500, 000 steps --capture-video True - This is whether to capture a video while training, default is set to False --load "Saved_Model" - This is whether or not to load a model saved and run already, default is an empty String
+  --env-id "Environment_Name" - This is for specifying specific environments, default game being Assault-v5 --total-timesteps Number - This is how many steps the model should train, default set to 500, 000 steps --capture-video True - This is whether to capture a video while training, default is set to False --load "Saved_Model" - This is whether or not to load a model saved and run already, default is an empty String --track True - This is whether or not to track your model progress and logs into a seperate folder

 CleanRL citation:
 @article{huang2022cleanrl,